 China and Russia have long recognized the strategic and economic importance of Africa and continue to seize opportunities to expand their influence across the entire African continent.
 Over half the world’s farming land is in Africa and, when effectively managed, Africa’s population growth and rich national resources drive progress.

 Of particular note is that 26 African nations hold reserves of minerals determined to be critical to the U.S. economy and national security.
-Beyond its geostrategic location—it sits astride six strategic chokepoints—Africa possesses vast, untapped energy deposits, including one-third of the world’s mineral reserves and rare earth medals.23
+Beyond its geostrategic location—it sits astride six strategic chokepoints—Africa possesses vast, untapped energy deposits, including one-third of the world’s mineral reserves and rare earth metals.23

 Fortunately, DoD has two unified commands—U.S. European Command (USEUCOM) and U.S. Africa Command (USAFRICOM), both headquartered in Europe—that oversee U.S. security interests on these two large continents.
 Simply put, these commands and their partners counter transnational threats and malign actors, strengthen security forces and respond to crises, advancing U.S. national interests and promoting regional security stability.24